The Fishery Seafoods

 Committed to wild-only salmon products, The Fishery has delivered fresh seafood and friendly service since 1992--first as The Fishery and later as The Fishery Seafoods, Ltd. The Fishery Seafoods, Ltd. is a family-owned & operated business.
 The main owner, Arnie Hengstler, is a commercial fisherman from a family of fishermen and is committed to wild-only salmon products.
 He started selling his fresh catch at Saltspring Island's Saturday Market in 1972.
 In 1992, he & his wife, Julia, founded The Fishery seafood market at Lower Ganges Road on Salt Spring Island with partners, John & Verna Elliott.

-With the help of his sons and wife, Arnie continues to fish for salmon and travel to regional markets in BC, Alberta and Ontario as well as run The Fishery Afloat in order to deliver you the freshest and highest quality seafood.
+With the help of his sons and wife, Arnie continues to fish for salmon and travel to regional Christmas markets in BC, Alberta and Ontario.
+In the summer The Fishery Afloat delivers the freshest and highest quality seafood to Galiano Island, Mayne Island, Pender Island and Saltspring Island.

 About the Owner